 Maureen had to work my first day there, so I went out on my own to explore Segovia’s old town.
 I was armed with a good map and the Rick Steves Best of Spain guidebook on my iPhone.
-Luckily, Segovia is a very easy town to navigate.
+Luckily, Segovia is an easy town to navigate.

 First, I made a quick stop at Café Bar La Colonia on Calle Acueducto for my late morning coffee & tasty sweet (chocolate Danish in a pretzel shape!).
 Excitedly, I then headed off for my first view of the aqueduct in YEARS.
 And, wow, it was truly magnificent – even better than I remembered!